 There must be, included, access and authentication controls, audit controls, integrity controls, and transmission security for messages broadcast via the service.
-Google would also need to guarantee that any data stored on its servers are safeguarded to the standards necessary for HIPAA.
-HIPAA-covered bodies would also need to receive satisfactory assurances that is the case, in the guise of a HIPAA-compliant business associate agreement (BAA).
+Google would also need to guarantee that any data stored on its servers are safeguarded to the standards required by HIPAA.
+HIPAA-covered entities would also need to receive satisfactory assurances that is the case, in the form of a HIPAA-compliant business associate agreement (BAA).

-Google is keen to assist healthcare groups implementing its services, and is happy to complete a business associate agreement for G Suite, but Google does not include its free consumer services in that agreement.
+Google provides a range of services for healthcare organizations and does offer a BAA that covers G Suite, but Google does not include its free consumer services in that agreement.
 Google does not recommend companies use its free consumer services for business use, as they have been developed with consumers’ personal use in mind.

 The free-to-use, consumer-focused Google Voice service is not part of G Suite, Google Apps, or Google Cloud so it cannot be used, as Google does not offer a BAA covering any of its consumer services.
 That does not mean that Google Voice cannot be used by healthcare organizations in connection with PHI.